ome/ansible-role-omero-server/README.md

 - `omero_server_systemd_environment`: Dictionary of additional environment variables.

 Python virtualenv
+- `python_version`: Variable used in the `ansible-role-python3-virtualenv` and for the `omero_server_python_requirements_ice_package`.
+Use this variable for both omero-server and omero-web to upgrade/downgrade the python version in the virtualenvs the server/web are running in.
+Default is `"3.12"`.
+Supported versions are `"3.12"`, `"3.11"`.
 - `omero_server_python_addons`: List of additional Python packages to be installed into virtualenv.
   Alternatively you can install packages into `/opt/omero/server/venv3` independently from this role.